When released in 1956, the TR3, to the casual observer offered very little to distinguish it from its forerunner, the TR2.

 Another significant development that came with the release of the TR3 was the fitting of Girling disc brakes on the front wheels, which made the TR3 the first British production car to boast this feature.

-As word got round of the TR3s improved performance, sales of the car began to rapidly emulate that of the TR2, driven by the United States market that had finally started to pay attention to the small but vigorous British sports car.
+Demand was driven by the United States market that had finally started to pay attention to the small but vigorous British sports car.

 In 1959 Triumph began to offer the TR3 with the option of a 2,138 cc engine, in response to tremendous interest generated after the car had come out first in the challenging Alpine Rally of the previous year.